 Note: Along with the steering column pod, Autometer also makes an instrument cluster bezel that holds two 2-1/16" gauges, but I opted for the A-pillar pod.
 The part number for the bezel is 10005 if you prefer that look.
 Additionally, there is a company called GlowShift I recently discovered that makes pods and their own line of gauges that look pretty nice.
 If you'd like to see more, snag their PDF catalog and check them out.

 With a little extra boost on tap thanks to the Lightning 2.93" (75mm) supercharger pulley, it made sense to have a gauge that could read a bit higher than stock.
-Since I didn't want to overload the interior with any extra gauges (other than the Interceptor), an overlay on the stock instrument cluster made perfect sense.
+Since I didn't want to overload the interior with too many gauges, an overlay on the stock instrument cluster made perfect sense.
 Thanks to Ray Hilton and his Boost Overlay, this was a snap.
 The original gauge that only went up to 10PSI now could read slightly more than 15, which is perfect.
 You can just make out the boost gauge above, but see the thumbnail and Ray's site for a better view.
 For less than an hour of your time, it's definitely a worthwhile modification!

 Note: One of the very cool functions of the Ford "Hybrid Electronic Cluster", or HEC, is the ability to enter a diagnostic/test mode to see various readings in digital format.
 This also includes the ability to read Diagnostic Trouble Codes, or DTC's, pertaining to the Body and Chassis (not to be confused with Powertrain codes).
 Unfortunately, boost is not included in any of the readings, but it is still some great information.
 A "how-to" can be found - with pictures - courtesy of MustangWorld, or you can download the steps in PDF format to keep handy in your car.
 Check it out!